 Jacobs’s research group focuses on functionally validating genetic influences on disease as potential therapeutic targets.
 This is accomplished through the development and use of diverse biochemical, molecular, and cellular methods and animal models to determine the function of disease-associated genes, the impact of genetic variation on gene and protein function, and the consequences of these effects on cellular metabolism and physiology.
 The goals are to identify causal genes and variants as well as the molecular, cellular, and physiological mechanisms that lead to disease, as these could represent important therapeutic targets for those with — or at risk for developing — type 2 diabetes.

-Before joining the Broad in 2010, Jacobs completed her postdoctoral work in the laboratory of Laura Attardi in the Department of Radiation Oncology at the Stanford University School of Medicine, where she studied the cell death pathway induced by the tumor suppressor protein p53.
-Jacobs received her B.A. in Biological Sciences from Northwestern University and earned a Ph.D. in Biomedical Sciences from the University of California, San Diego.
+Prior to joining the Broad Institute in 2010, Jacobs completed her postdoctoral work with Laura Attardi at the Stanford University School of Medicine’s Department of Radiation Oncology.
+Jacobs received her bachelor’s degree in biological sciences from Northwestern University and earned a Ph.D. in biomedical sciences from the University of California, San Diego.